-Don’t get me wrong – I believe that in the very near future, in-person meetings at scale will become viable again and will again be a very important part of your donor cultivation program.
+Don’t get me wrong – in-person meetings are becoming viable again for many donors and will continue to be a very important part of your donor cultivation program.
 But never again can a non-profit claim that they can’t do donor cultivation nationwide (or worldwide) because they don’t have the budget to fly fundraisers out for in-person meetings.

 #2: We Can’t Raise Money Without Events

 Nearly every non-profit uses events to raise money.
 At many organizations, fundraising events seem to multiply… the non-profit starts with one event, and as fundraising needs grow, adds more events year after year.
 Eventually, the organization is running 5 or 6 events per year, and most of them take too much time and raise too little money.

 As a fundraising consultant, I often recommend to clients that they cut back on the number of events they run.
 I tell them to focus on other, higher ROI fundraising methods, perhaps leaving one or two major event son the calendar each year.
 Inevitably, the staff at these organizations tell me that they simply can’t raise money without events.
 They are convinced that there is no way for them to replace the money they raise from their events, even if the events take way too much staff time to run.